Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 First column is table size and the rest are running time in microseconds in the sequence of hashtable index, B-tree index and direct search in vector.

 Similarly, run this with larger table size (change only STEP_TABLE_SIZE and MAX_TABLE_SIZE), and write an analysis of what you observes with your running output.

+### Trivia

+What's with the name of the database *GasWorksDB*?

+The entire code was written on the day where I took a bike ride to gasworks park in Seattle.
+There was [a band on top of the hill](https://youtu.be/RzzsI6qEDsI) and weather was nice.
+The name of our DB is just to remember that good day. :)